faltrum/UDex/README.md

 - Additionally, with the `_calculatePositionPnL` function, we calculate Profit and Loss (PnL) to ensure accurate accounting before closing a trade.Thanks to the result, we know the amount that belongs to the LPs or traders.
 - We utilize the `_checkPositionHealth` function to verify if the user's request to decrease a position is suitable for the protocol.

-## Liquidating a Perpetual Position
+## Liquidating a perpetual position

 To liquidate a long or short perpetual position, order requests are created by calling `liquidate`, specifying: